 Breakfast is at Grey’s Brasserie.
 There is no buffet – it is all ordered from a menu – and there are 2 courses!
 I so feel breakfast should be much more of a 3-course event!
 Anyway, we started with granola and Greek yoghurt.
 We were also served delicious fresh croissants and strawberry pastries.
 For main was baked eggs with a vinaigrette and coriander – all with fresh sourdough bread.

 Whatley Manor is a member of Pride of Britain Hotels, a collection of never more than 50 hotels to guarantee quality and exclusivity.
-They have some wonderful properties – check them out here.
+They have some wonderful properties.

 The Grounds at Whatley Manor House